mikel072889/dogs-quiz-project2/README.md

 ### Features to Implement
    * In the future, I would like to improve on this game by including a save score functionality and to be able to display high scores with their corresponding usernames.
+   * I also plan to add audio interactivity, for example, wrong answer and correct answer will have their own respective sounds when clicked.
+It would be more immersive if there is a background sound playing while taking the quiz.
    * I also plan to expand this project to a higher scope, for example, a quiz website that can feature a selection of quiz per pet category.
 Dogs quiz is just one of them!

 ### Favicon